StefanoRausch/Literate-Source-Code/README.md

 LSC is a spin-off of [Literate Programming][LP] in that respect that it embraces the weave ( documentation ) part of that approach and leaves the tangle ( programming ) aspect to be implemented by the project wanting to use the concept.

-Taking the idea of using [Markdown][] for writing documentation — and ease of publishing — to a new level, attribution for the inspiration is given to [Literate CoffeeScript][], LCS can be applied to any chosen programming language :
+Taking the idea of using [Markdown][] for writing documentation — and ease of publishing — to a new level, attribution for the inspiration is given to [Literate CoffeeScript][], LSC can be applied to any chosen programming language :

 - **Documentation starts at the beginning of a line**.
 - **Code is indented ( at least and per additional level ) with exact 4 spaces and spaces only**.